Skip to main content

 Yes.
 The Allergy Clinic administers allergy injections to students under the direction of their allergist or another physician.
 Allergy injections are administered by appointment only.
 The University Health Center does not perform initial allergy testing or administer the initial allergy serum at the start of desensitization.

 Students interested in receiving allergy injections at the University Health Center should contact the Allergy Clinic over the summer.
-Charon Wallace RN, of the Allergy, Immunization, and Travel Clinic at the Health Center, will go over the process, paperwork, and intake appointment.
+Emily Crisan, MPH, RN, of the Allergy, Immunization, and Travel Clinic at the Health Center, will go over the process, paperwork, and intake appointment.

 More information about the Allergy Clinic